hickst/zilverter/README.txt

 SAMPLES
 -------

-To convert a sample .zil file and run a sample transformation, open a shell command prompt and type:
+To convert a sample .zil file and run a sample transformation on Linux or Mac, open a shell command prompt call the zilverter shell script (on Windows, use the equivalent .bat file):

-   >zilverter bit5plus.xsl a.zil a.xml a.csv
+   > zilverter.sh samples/bit5plus.xsl samples/a.zil a.xml a.csv

 This command runs the zilverter.bat script (which is viewable with a text editor).
 The script reads the 'a.zil' sample data file and creates the